-Ambassador Bridge border crossing closed in both directions
+Canada-US bridge closed after possible explosives found

-WINDSOR, Ontario (AP) — The Ambassador Bridge border crossing between Canada and the U.S. was closed in both directions on Monday as authorities investigated possible explosives found in the area.
+WINDSOR, Ontario (AP) — The Ambassador Bridge border crossing between Canada and the U.S. was closed in both directions on Monday as authorities investigated possible explosives found inside a vehicle during an inspection.

+Windsor police said Canada Border Services alerted them after possible explosives were located in a vehicle inspection area.
+Police said the threat of explosives is still being investigated, though no direct threats were made.

-Windsor police said the area surrounding the bridge that links Windsor, Ontario, and Detroit has also been evacuated.
+The area surrounding the bridge that links Windsor, Ontario, and Detroit has been evacuated.

 Police said traffic was being rerouted to the Windsor-Detroit Tunnel and the Blue Water Bridge.